 Gupt Bhimashankar – The next morning, we decided to go to Gupt Bhimashankar.
 As the name suggests, it is a secret shivling situated behind the mighty waterfall of Bhima river.
 This was the most adventurous part of the journey and to be very frank, it scared the shit out of us.
 Thanks to the guide who encouraged and helped us cross the river.
 It is hence advisable to visit this place post monsoon, i.e., late September- December when the flow of water is less.

 One can also visit Nagphani which is the highest point of Bhimashankar and is about 1 hour of a climb from base (Bhimashankar) village.
 However, due to time constraint, we were not able to visit this place.
 This maybe a good excuse to come back to this beautiful place.

 Khandas village is 25 km from Neral and 29 km from Karjat.
 One can easily get a shared/ private rickshaw to Khandas or even ST bus services are available (buses are not frequent, though).
 The Rikshaw costs Rs.800-1000 for 6-8 people.
 Shared rickshaws are also available depending upon the availability of passengers.

 Bhimashankar can also be visited by road.
 It is approx. 210km from Mumbai and 110km. from Pune.

-One can also enroll for this trek through various travel clubs.
+One can also enroll in this trek through various travel clubs.
 Below are the links to the few clubs conducting treks: